pku-liang/OriGen/README.md

 pip install -r requirements.txt
 ```

 Here is an example of how to use the model.
-Please note that the base model, DeepSeek Coder 7B, is loaded in float16 precision though the its default precision is bfloat16.

-The reason for this is that we find Lora trained in float16 performs better than that in bfloat16 in experiments.
+Please note that the base model, DeepSeek Coder 7B, is loaded in float16 precision, even though its default precision is bfloat16.
+This choice was made because our experiments showed that Lora trained in float16 outperforms those trained in bfloat16.

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer, TextStreamer